 Audio quality is a pivotal aspect, especially when you’re serving a discerning audience.
 So, AAC vs MP3, which one is better?

 AAC was engineered to surpass MP3 in the quality department.
 AAC often provides a more transparent sound compared to the same bit rate.
+In the context of bit rate capabilities, AAC supports up to 48 channels, offering a wider range of audio reproduction compared to MP3, which supports up to 5.1 channels.
+This makes AAC particularly advantageous for complex audio scenarios.
 This is because it employs more advanced algorithms that decide which data to retain and which to discard during the compression process.
 In simpler terms, it’s better at figuring out what our ears will miss and won’t.

 Now, if you put a 128 kbps AAC file against a 128 kbps MP3, most listeners will find the AAC file to have a superior sonic character.
+Conversely, MP3 files can sound muddy and slurry at bit rates lower than 128 kbps, a less pronounced limitation in AAC files.
 The distinction becomes more pronounced at even lower bit rates.
 For those in the know, AAC is like the smart, younger sibling who learned from MP3’s early challenges.

 But here’s the thing: these differences narrow as you climb the bit rate ladder.
 At extremely high bit rates, like 320 kbps, the average listener might struggle to discern any real difference between AAC and MP3.

 Differences between AAC and MP3 Files